Home - Book Preview

 “A job?
 Geez, don’t be in such a hurry to grow up!” he joked.
 “How much will you be working?”

-Jeff told his father what his schedule would be, his hourly pay rate and how he saw his schedule impacting his summer.
+Jeff told his father his schedule, hourly pay rate, and how he saw his schedule impacting his summer.
 Joe nodded.

 “Well, it seems that you have things well planned.
 Don’t burn yourself out.”